waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Automation First
 - For any recurring puzzle type (e.g., state-based mazes like boulder puzzles), my first step will be to define a custom tool to solve it computationally.
 Manual trial-and-error is my last resort.
 If a tool fails, my top priority is to fix it, not to abandon it.

-### C. Cianwood Gym Boulder Puzzle (VERIFIED MECHANIC)
+### C. Cianwood Gym Boulder Puzzle (VERIFIED MECHANICS)
-1.  **Activation:** Stand adjacent to a boulder and face it.
-Press 'A'.
-This brings up the 'Want to use STRENGTH?'
+1.  **Strength Activation (Multi-Step Process):** To push a boulder, you must first be standing on a tile adjacent to it and facing it.
+Then, press 'A' to bring up the 'Want to use STRENGTH?'
 YES/NO prompt.
-2.  **Confirmation:** Select 'YES'.
-This activates a temporary 'push mode' for a single push, confirmed by the message 'Boulders may now be moved!'.
+Select 'YES' to activate the HM.
+This puts you in a temporary 'push mode' for a single push, confirmed by the message 'Boulders may now be moved!'.
-3.  **Pushing:** After confirmation, walk into the adjacent boulder to push it one tile.
-The player character **DOES NOT MOVE** from their position.
-The 'push mode' then deactivates, requiring re-activation for the next push.
+2.  **The Push:** After confirmation, you must walk into the boulder to push it one tile. **CRITICAL: The player character DOES NOT move from their position after the push.** The 'push mode' deactivates immediately, requiring the entire activation process to be repeated for the next push.
-4.  **Puzzle Trigger:** Walking onto the tile at (8, 6) triggers the appearance of Black Belts, making the puzzle unsolvable.
-This tile must be avoided.
+3.  **Puzzle Trigger:** Walking onto the tile at (8, 6) triggers the appearance of Black Belts who block paths, making the puzzle unsolvable.
+This tile must be avoided until the boulders are in their final positions.
+4.  **Reset Mechanics:** The puzzle has two reset methods.
-5.  **Cianwood Gym Reset Mechanics:** Leaving the gym only resets the spawned trainers, not the boulder positions.
-Stepping on the tile at (4, 8) resets the boulders to their initial positions.
+    *   **Boulder Reset:** Stepping on the tile at (4, 8) resets **only** the boulders to their initial positions.
+    *   **Full Gym Reset:** Leaving the gym and re-entering resets **only** the spawned trainers, not the boulder positions.

 ## V. Known Tool Issues
 *   **`sokoban_solver` Flaw:** My `sokoban_solver` tool has shown repeated issues.
-It is likely not correctly modeling the player's movement (or lack thereof) during a push.
+It was not correctly modeling the player's movement (or lack thereof) during a push.
+This has been corrected.

 ## VI.
 Battle and Pokemon Information